Pramit613/Data-Analyst-Portfolio-Pramit-Parikh/Healthcare Analytics Final Projects/Description.md

 ***More details about the dataset and the project are given in the project presentation.***

-## Skills Used - Data Analysis, Data Visualization, Data Cleaning, Data Mining, Statistical Analysis, Project Management, Communication
+## Skills Used

+*Data Analysis, Data Visualization, Data Cleaning, Data Mining, Statistical Analysis, Project Management, Communication*